 Step 1: Get Your Hoop & Fabric Ready

 The first step towards proper hooping is to grab the piece of material that you’ll be stitching on, fold it in half, and give it a tiny bit of pressure.
-This will give you a measurement of how thick the fabric is when folded, and gives you a visual guideline showing you how to properly pre-adjust the space between each half of your hoop.
-The idea is that when you pre-adjust the hoop to the right size before hand, you won’t be playing around tightening it after the material is already hooped, which causes hoop burn on the material.
+This will give you a measurement of how thick the fabric is when folded and gives you a visual guideline showing you how to properly pre-adjust the space between each half of your hoop.
+The idea is that when you pre-adjust the hoop to the right size beforehand, you won’t play around tightening it after the material is already hooped, which causes hoop burn on the material.

 You will then take your hoop and pull on the corner that has the adjustable knob and loosen or tighten it to make the separation between each piece of the hoop roughly the same size as the visually measured folded fabric.

 Remember to not tighten the hoop by adjusting the knob after the fabric has already been hooped.
-I see this all the time with embroidery beginners, they first hoop very loosely, then aggressively turn the knob to tighten the hoop.
-Many even take screw drivers & tightening the hoop to the max.
-This is a huge waste of time, causes fabric burn & is harmful towards your embroidery stitch out.
+I see this all the time with embroidery beginners; they first hoop very loosely, then aggressively turn the knob to tighten the hoop.
+Many even take screw drivers & tighten the hoop to the max.
+This is a huge waste of time, causes fabric burn, and is harmful towards your embroidery stitch out.

-Instead of tightening the hoop by turning the knob after the fact, while the hoop is still on the table grab the material sticking out of the longer sides of the hoop and pull it gently.
-Then pick up the hoop and push the corners of the hoop in slightly, making it drum tight and machine ready.
+Instead of tightening the hoop by turning the knob afterwards, while the hoop is still on the table grab the material sticking out of the longer sides of the hoop and pull it gently.
+Then pick up the hoop and push the corners of the hoop in slightly, making it drum-tight and machine-ready.